 In this article, I will explore the leadership skills that will be relevant today and in the future.

-In my experience, a leader does not need to possess all skills.
+In my experience, a leader does not need to possess all these leadership skills.
 At times, you can leverage the skills that your direct reports have.

 Explore the following leadership skills.